 Our Catholic Ethos

-In 2012 the school community reviewed its purpose and aims and launched a new Mission Statement which can be seen above.
-The school's mission is very much centered on the commandment of Christ to 'love one another as I have loved you'.
-This can be seen and experienced in the welcome all visitors receive to the school, whether it is their first time visiting the school or if it is a daily experience.
-We encourage all in the school to learn to be the best they can be, whether this is in their academic work or being a good friend.
-Service is at the heart of the school and we have taken to the heart our diocesan message to be true stewards of God's creation by using our time, talents and treasure to serve God and one another.
-We believe coming together in prayer, particularly in times of joy and despair, is the glue that holds our school together.
+Our Mission Statement calls us to ‘walk in the footsteps of Jesus’ by following His example of love and service.
+This can be seen in the welcome all receive – whether it is their first visit to the school or their daily experience.
+We encourage our children to be the best they can be, whether this is in their academic work or being a good friend.
+Service is at the heart of the school, and we support the children in a range of efforts to impact and improve the lives of others.
+We believe that coming together in prayer, particularly in times of joy or difficulty, is the glue that holds our school together.

 In 2019, the staff and children worked together to identify the values that should be the focus for every member of our school community.
 Each of these values is strengthened and supported by scripture.

 Sharing scripture and prayer in assemblies and liturgies is a very important part of the school day.
 Our children join together as Key Stage groups, class groups, and with their Prayer Buddies from other classes to share these special times of prayer and reflection.
 Through our Mission Statement Heroes, the children are given role models from the wider world who demonstrate the values and qualities to which we aspire.
 We also use these assemblies to celebrate the achievements of the children throughout the week.
 The children take a lead in planning and sharing liturgies and prayer times.